macloo/to-do-list-localstorage/README.md

 # To Do list with localStorage

 This is a personal coding project.
 My goal is to learn about [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+It's part of my #100DaysOfCode challenge (see days 18–20 in [my log, here](https://github.com/macloo/100-days-of-code/blob/master/log.md)).

 **Step 1** was to make a form so the user can enter data into the To Do list.